wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 [s 119(3)(b)][155]

-##### 1

-*   Subject to the provisions of this schedule, any Order in Council, regulation, order, requirement, certificate, notice, decision, direction, authorisation, consent, application, request, or thing made, issued, given, or done under any enactment repealed by this Act shall, if in force at the commencement of this Act, and so far as it could have been made, issued, given, or done under this Act, continue in force and have effect as if made, issued, given, or done under the corresponding enactment of this Act.
+*   1 Subject to the provisions of this schedule, any Order in Council, regulation, order, requirement, certificate, notice, decision, direction, authorisation, consent, application, request, or thing made, issued, given, or done under any enactment repealed by this Act shall, if in force at the commencement of this Act, and so far as it could have been made, issued, given, or done under this Act, continue in force and have effect as if made, issued, given, or done under the corresponding enactment of this Act.

-##### 2

-*   [Section 11][14] shall apply in relation to a complete specification filed before the commencement of this Act as it applies to a complete specification filed after the commencement of this Act:
+*   2 Section 11 shall apply in relation to a complete specification filed before the commencement of this Act as it applies to a complete specification filed after the commencement of this Act:

     provided that for the purposes of the said [section 11][14] a claim of any such specification filed after a provisional specification shall be deemed to be fairly based on the matter disclosed in the provisional specification unless the claim is for a further invention or an invention different from that contained in the provisional specification.

-##### 3

-*   Notwithstanding anything in subsection (2) of section 9, a complete specification shall not be filed in pursuance of an application which, by virtue of section 7 of the Patents, Designs, and Trade Marks Act 1921--22 was deemed to be abandoned at any time before the commencement of this Act.

-##### 4

-*   Where a complete specification has been filed before the commencement of this Act but has not been accepted, then, in relation to matters arising before the acceptance or refusal of acceptance of the complete specification, the provisions of this Act shall not apply, but the provisions of the Patents, Designs, and Trade Marks Act 1921--22 shall continue to apply, notwithstanding the repeal thereof.

-##### 5

-*   The provisions of [sections 21][24] and [42][58] relating to the grounds on which the grant of a patent may be opposed or on which a patent may be revoked by the Commissioner shall not apply in any case where the complete specification was accepted before the commencement of this Act, but the provisions of the Patents, Designs, and Trade Marks Act 1921--22, relating to those matters shall continue to apply in any such case notwithstanding the repeal thereof.

-##### 6

-*   The power of the Commissioner under [section 22][25] to refuse the grant of a patent unless the complete specification is amended to his satisfaction shall not be exercisable in relation to any complete specification which was accepted before the commencement of this Act.

-##### 7

-*   The provisions of [section 62][85] shall apply in relation to any application for a patent made before the commencement of this Act as they apply in relation to such an application made after the commencement of this Act.

-##### 8

-*   Where, in relation to any invention, the time for giving notice to the Commissioner under section 50 of the Patents, Designs, and Trade Marks Act 1921--22 expired before the commencement of this Act and the notice was not given, subsections (2) and (4) of [section 60][83] of this Act shall not apply in relation to that invention or any patent for that invention.

-##### 9

-*   In relation to a complete specification which was accepted before the commencement of this Act, this Act shall have effect as if for the words ""the date of the publication"", wherever those words occur, there were substituted the words ""the date of the acceptance"".

-##### 10

-*   Where a specification filed before the commencement of this Act has become open to public inspection, it shall continue to be open to public inspection notwithstanding anything in [section 91][121].

-##### 11

-*   Where a specification which, before the commencement of this Act, has become open to public inspection under paragraph (a) of subsection (3) of section 144 of the Patents, Designs, and Trade Marks Act 1921--22, the proviso to subsection (7) of section 55 of the Patents, Designs, and Trade Marks Amendment Act 1939, or section 5 of the Patents, Designs, and Trade Marks Amendment Act 1946 has been amended before acceptance, nothing in subsection (2) of [section 40][55] of this Act shall be construed as authorising reference to be made, in construing the specification, to the specification as it subsisted before acceptance.

-##### 12

-*   Where 2 or more persons are registered as grantee or proprietor in respect of a patent which was granted or for which application was made before the commencement of this Act, the right of each of those persons to assign the whole or part of his interest in the patent shall not be restricted by reason only of the provisions of [section 63][87].

-##### 13

-*   A condition of any contract in force immediately before the commencement of this Act shall not be invalidated by reason only of the provisions of [section 66][90].

-##### 14

-*   Notwithstanding the repeal of section 44 of the Patents, Designs, and Trade Marks Act 1921--22, subsection (1A) of that section, as set out in section 67 of the Patents, Designs, and Trade Marks Act 1939, shall continue to apply in any case where the complete specification was filed before the commencement of this Act.

-##### 15

-*   Subsections (1) and (3) of [section 30][43] shall not apply to any patent granted before the commencement of this Act.

-##### 16

-*   Subsection (1) of [section 34][47] shall apply in relation to any application made before the commencement of this Act as it applies in relation to an application made after the commencement of this Act.

-##### 17

-*   [Section 35][49] shall have effect, in relation to a patent which has ceased to have effect before the commencement of this Act, as if for the reference to [section 30][43] there were substituted a reference to section 19 of the Patents, Designs, and Trade Marks Act 1921--22\.

-##### 18

-*   Where the time allowed under section 59 of the Patents, Designs, and Trade Marks Amendment Act 1939 for the sealing of a patent has expired before the commencement of this Act and the patent has not been sealed, [section 36][50] of this Act shall have effect in relation to the application for the patent as if for the reference to [section 27][40] of this Act there were substituted a reference to section 59 of the Patents, Designs, and Trade Marks Amendment Act 1939\.

-##### 19

-*   Where the time allowed under section 72 of the Patents, Designs, and Trade Marks Amendment Act 1939 for the acceptance of a complete specification has expired before the commencement of this Act and the complete specification has not been accepted, [section 37][51] of this Act shall have effect in relation to the application for the patent as if for every reference to [section 19][22] or [section 93][123] of this Act there were substituted a reference to section 72 of the Patents, Designs, and Trade Marks Amendment Act 1939\.

-##### 20

-*   In relation to any proceedings pending at the commencement of this Act the provisions of [sections 39][54] and [71][98] shall not apply, but the provisions of section 24 of the Patents, Designs, and Trade Marks Act 1921--22 and of subsection (2) of section 64 of the Patents, Designs, and Trade Marks Amendment Act 1939 shall continue to apply notwithstanding the repeal of those enactments.

-##### 21

-*   [Section 72][99] shall not apply in relation to any infringement of a patent committed before the commencement of this Act.

-##### 22

-*   Nothing in this Act shall affect the term of any patent granted before the commencement of this Act.

-##### 23

-*   Any document referring to any enactment repealed by this Act shall be construed as referring to the corresponding enactment of this Act.

-##### 24

-*   Where any application or proceeding under the regulations revoked by [Schedule 2][157] has been filed or commenced before the commencement of this Act, or where any application or proceeding could (if those regulations remained in force) be filed or commenced after the commencement of this Act and be accorded a date before the commencement of this Act, the application or proceeding may be filed, commenced, continued, and completed as if the said regulations continued in force.
+*   3 Notwithstanding anything in subsection (2) of section 9, a complete specification shall not be filed in pursuance of an application which, by virtue of section 7 of the Patents, Designs, and Trade Marks Act 1921--22 was deemed to be abandoned at any time before the commencement of this Act.

+*   4 Where a complete specification has been filed before the commencement of this Act but has not been accepted, then, in relation to matters arising before the acceptance or refusal of acceptance of the complete specification, the provisions of this Act shall not apply, but the provisions of the Patents, Designs, and Trade Marks Act 1921--22 shall continue to apply, notwithstanding the repeal thereof.

+*   5 The provisions of sections 21 and 42 relating to the grounds on which the grant of a patent may be opposed or on which a patent may be revoked by the Commissioner shall not apply in any case where the complete specification was accepted before the commencement of this Act, but the provisions of the Patents, Designs, and Trade Marks Act 1921--22, relating to those matters shall continue to apply in any such case notwithstanding the repeal thereof.

+*   6 The power of the Commissioner under section 22 to refuse the grant of a patent unless the complete specification is amended to his satisfaction shall not be exercisable in relation to any complete specification which was accepted before the commencement of this Act.

+*   7 The provisions of section 62 shall apply in relation to any application for a patent made before the commencement of this Act as they apply in relation to such an application made after the commencement of this Act.

+*   8 Where, in relation to any invention, the time for giving notice to the Commissioner under section 50 of the Patents, Designs, and Trade Marks Act 1921--22 expired before the commencement of this Act and the notice was not given, subsections (2) and (4) of section 60 of this Act shall not apply in relation to that invention or any patent for that invention.

+*   9 In relation to a complete specification which was accepted before the commencement of this Act, this Act shall have effect as if for the words the date of the publication, wherever those words occur, there were substituted the words the date of the acceptance.

+*   10 Where a specification filed before the commencement of this Act has become open to public inspection, it shall continue to be open to public inspection notwithstanding anything in section 91\.

+*   11 Where a specification which, before the commencement of this Act, has become open to public inspection under paragraph (a) of subsection (3) of section 144 of the Patents, Designs, and Trade Marks Act 1921--22, the proviso to subsection (7) of section 55 of the Patents, Designs, and Trade Marks Amendment Act 1939, or section 5 of the Patents, Designs, and Trade Marks Amendment Act 1946 has been amended before acceptance, nothing in subsection (2) of section 40 of this Act shall be construed as authorising reference to be made, in construing the specification, to the specification as it subsisted before acceptance.

+*   12 Where 2 or more persons are registered as grantee or proprietor in respect of a patent which was granted or for which application was made before the commencement of this Act, the right of each of those persons to assign the whole or part of his interest in the patent shall not be restricted by reason only of the provisions of section 63\.

+*   13 A condition of any contract in force immediately before the commencement of this Act shall not be invalidated by reason only of the provisions of section 66\.

+*   14 Notwithstanding the repeal of section 44 of the Patents, Designs, and Trade Marks Act 1921--22, subsection (1A) of that section, as set out in section 67 of the Patents, Designs, and Trade Marks Act 1939, shall continue to apply in any case where the complete specification was filed before the commencement of this Act.

+*   15 Subsections (1) and (3) of section 30 shall not apply to any patent granted before the commencement of this Act.

+*   16 Subsection (1) of section 34 shall apply in relation to any application made before the commencement of this Act as it applies in relation to an application made after the commencement of this Act.

+*   17 Section 35 shall have effect, in relation to a patent which has ceased to have effect before the commencement of this Act, as if for the reference to section 30 there were substituted a reference to section 19 of the Patents, Designs, and Trade Marks Act 1921--22\.

+*   18 Where the time allowed under section 59 of the Patents, Designs, and Trade Marks Amendment Act 1939 for the sealing of a patent has expired before the commencement of this Act and the patent has not been sealed, section 36 of this Act shall have effect in relation to the application for the patent as if for the reference to section 27 of this Act there were substituted a reference to section 59 of the Patents, Designs, and Trade Marks Amendment Act 1939\.

+*   19 Where the time allowed under section 72 of the Patents, Designs, and Trade Marks Amendment Act 1939 for the acceptance of a complete specification has expired before the commencement of this Act and the complete specification has not been accepted, section 37 of this Act shall have effect in relation to the application for the patent as if for every reference to section 19 or section 93 of this Act there were substituted a reference to section 72 of the Patents, Designs, and Trade Marks Amendment Act 1939\.

+*   20 In relation to any proceedings pending at the commencement of this Act the provisions of sections 39 and 71 shall not apply, but the provisions of section 24 of the Patents, Designs, and Trade Marks Act 1921--22 and of subsection (2) of section 64 of the Patents, Designs, and Trade Marks Amendment Act 1939 shall continue to apply notwithstanding the repeal of those enactments.

+*   21 Section 72 shall not apply in relation to any infringement of a patent committed before the commencement of this Act.

+*   22 Nothing in this Act shall affect the term of any patent granted before the commencement of this Act.

+*   23 Any document referring to any enactment repealed by this Act shall be construed as referring to the corresponding enactment of this Act.

+*   24 Where any application or proceeding under the regulations revoked by Schedule 2 has been filed or commenced before the commencement of this Act, or where any application or proceeding could (if those regulations remained in force) be filed or commenced after the commencement of this Act and be accorded a date before the commencement of this Act, the application or proceeding may be filed, commenced, continued, and completed as if the said regulations continued in force.
 Any patent granted before or after the commencement of this Act with an extension under regulation 8 of the Patents, Designs, Trade Marks, and Copyright Emergency Regulations 1940 shall be subject to the conditions which would be imposed by that regulation if it continued in force.

 ---